mkez00/blobber/README.md

 Overview
 -----------------------------------

-Blobber is a CLI program that acts as a wrapper around common cloud storage SDK's which allows users to easily upload/download desired content without having to constantly remember or retrieve access credentials and configuration details to a specific storage container.
+Blobber is a CLI program that simplifies cloud blob storage access when you just want to securely upload/download files without having to constantly remember or retrieve access credentials and configuration details to a specific storage container.

 How It Works?
 -----------------------------------